-Geraldine Laybourne's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Geraldine Laybourne's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 One of the most influential women in the entertainment industry, Geraldine Laybourne is the founder of Oxygen Media, former manager of Nickelodeon, and has served in several other leadership positions within the world of tech and entertainment.
 She is admired and respected for her pioneering role in the development and growth of cable television during the 80s and 90s.

 During her sixteen years at Nickelodeon, Ms. Laybourne grew the children’s network into a family staple and an $8 billion business.
 As program manager and eventually, manager of the network, she and her team turned the channel into the top-rated 24-hour cable programming service, expanding it to a global audience and picking up numerous Emmy Awards,Peabody Awards, CableACE Awards and Parents’ Choice Awards along the way.